 • Host a Jupyter server to prototype faster

-• Read from macOS camera stream to Python via Docker
+• Read from macOS camera stream, and forward it to the backend to stream to the user

 • GCode sender via WebSocket to FluidNC in case I cannot make it work with CNC.js

-In this few months I was able to practiced AI Driven Development a bit, and experience first hand how certain models evolved.
-I used it mostly for when a feature seemed fun to have to showcase, but I did not have the mental capacity to dive deeper into its background.
+In these few months I was able to practice AI Driven Development and experience first hand how certain models evolved.
+I used it mostly when a feature seemed fun to showcase, but I did not have the mental capacity to dive deeper into its background.
 Later I sat down and fine tuned when I had better ideas.

 SVG to GCode Generation